arch-unit-ts/arch-unit-ts/README.md

 ## How to use

 I tried to stay as close as I could to ArchUnit.
-If something is implemented, it should work the same way.
+If something is implemented, it should work the same way as the original one.

 ### Installation